tajawal/code-challenge/QA_NativeApps.md

 4- Assert the Dates in the flight listing page on the header

-5- Use sort feature to ensure that flights are sorted by 'cheapest'
+5- Use sort feature to ensure that flights are sorted by 'cheapest'.
+(Scroll down and do this check for multiple flights)

 6- After loading is completed, fetch and save price of first flight